sdsu-unrc/unrc_docs/thunder/README.md

 ### SLURM scheduler

 The cluster has one login node (`roaringthunder`) and many identical worker nodes behind a private network switch.
-In our case we have 60 worker nodes (56 compute, 5 big-mem, 4 gpu).
+In our case we have 65 worker nodes (56 compute, 5 big-mem, 4 gpu).
 To run on the worker nodes, we submit a batch script to the scheduler.

-Don't run long and resource intensive jobs on the login node!!
-Use the login node to test your application and code, then deploy to the nodes.
+**Don't run long and resource intensive jobs on the login node!!
+Use the login node to test your application and code, then deploy to the nodes.**

 On `thunder`, the scheduler is SLURM, which is the most commonly used scheduler on HPC batch systems.
 The old cluster ran Moab/PBS, a different kind of scheduler.